 - Save your images for web – this is a must, all images must be saved to 72 dpi and resized to the appropriate size.
 Programs such as Photoshop, have ‘save for web’ settings to take the guesswork out of saving for web.

-When updating or adding a new product image to your online store, ensure you spend time on sourcing and editing great quality images Alternatively, if trying your own at home or office shoot, remember to cover all of the basic above for a better result.
+- When developing your website store, updating or adding a new product image, ensure you spend time on sourcing and editing great quality images Alternatively, if trying your own at home or office shoot, remember to cover all of the basic above for a better result.

 By Kate Faulkner — Project Manager, Nothing But Web.

 SUBSCRIBE TO OUR BLOG!

 Receive free EPIC WEEKLY BLOGS and things that MAKE YOUR BUSINESS THRIVE!